-Former President Boris Yeltsin's surprise resignation (December 31, 1999) propelled then-Prime Minister Vladimir Putin into the Kremlin as acting President.
+Former President Boris Yeltsin's surprise resignation (December 31, 1999) propelled then-Prime Minister Vladimir Putin into the Kremlin first as acting President, then as president in March 2000.
 Putin's meteoric rise in popularity was due to his being presented on state-owned TV and other mass media as a youthful, vigorous, sober, and plain-talking leader; and to his aggressive launch of military action against the breakaway Chechnya region.
-In March 2000, Putin was elected president in his own right.
-He won a second term four years later.
 Putin was a Soviet KGB foreign intelligence officer for 16 years and later headed Russia's Federal Security Service (the domestic component of the former KGB).
 His priorities as president were strengthening the central government and restoring Russia's status as a great power.

-Under Putin, the government took nearly total control of nation-wide broadcast media.
-A key early target was Russia's only independent television network, NTV, which had been critical of Putin.
-The state-controlled gas monopoly Gazprom took over NTV and appointed Kremlin loyalists to run it.
-The government then forced the controlling owner of the ORT TV network to give up his shares.
-TV-6, the last significant independent Moscow TV station, was shut down under government pressure in 2002.
-The government has also moved against the independent radio network, Echo Moskvuy, and other electronic media.
+Under Putin, the government took nearly total control of nation-wide broadcast media, shutting down or effectively nationalizing independent television and radio stations.
 In 2006, the Russian government forced most Russian radio stations to stop broadcasting programs prepared by the U.S.-funded Voice of America (VOA) and Radio Liberty (RL).
 Journalists critical of the government have been imprisoned, attacked, and in some cases killed with impunity.
-The highly respected journalist and Chechen war critic Anna Politkovskaya was murdered in October 2006.

 A defining political and economic event of the Putin era was the October 2003 arrest of Mikhail Khodorkovski, CEO of Yukos, then the world's fourth largest oil company.
 Khodorkovski's arrest was triggered by his criticism of some of Putin's actions, his financing of anti-Putin political parties, and his hints that he might enter politics in the future.
 Khodorkovski's arrest was seen by many as politically motivated, aimed at eliminating a political enemy and making an example of him to other Russian tycoons.
-Many observers also saw this episode as the denouement of a long power struggle between two Kremlin factions: a business-oriented group of former Yeltsin loyalists and a group of Putin loyalists drawn mainly from the security services and Putin's home town of St. Petersburg.
 In May 2005, Khodorkovski was found guilty on multiple criminal charges of tax evasion and fraud and sentenced to eight years in prison.
-A new trial on charges of embezzlement, theft, and money-laundering could extend his imprisonment.2

-Yukos was broken up and its principal assets sold off to satisfy tax debts allegedly totaling \$28 billion.
-The main oil production subsidiary of Yukos soon ended up as part of Rosneft, a wholly state-owned Russian oil company.
-The deputy head of the Presidential Administration, Igor Sechin, became the Chairman of Rosneft's Board of Directors.
+A new trial on charges of embezzlement, theft, and money-laundering could extend his imprisonment.
+Yukos was broken up and its principal assets sold off to satisfy alleged tax debts.
 Since then, the government has renationalized or otherwise brought under its control a number of other large enterprises that it views as "strategic assets."
 These include ship, aircraft, and auto manufacturing, as well as other raw material extraction activities.
-At the same time, the Kremlin has installed senior officials to head these enterprises that led some observers to conclude that "those who rule Russia, own Russia."
+At the same time, the Kremlin has installed senior officials to head these enterprises has led some observers to conclude that "those who rule Russia, own Russia."

 In September 2004, a terrorist attack on a primary school in the town of Beslan, North Ossetia, resulted in hundreds of civilian casualties.
 President Putin seized the opportunity provided by the crisis to propose a number of political changes he claimed were essential to quash terrorism.
-He also asserted that Western interests aimed at dismembering Russia had supported the terrorists.
-In actuality, the changes-which were rubber-stamped by the legislature-marked the consolidation of his centralized control over the political system and the vitiation of the fragile democratic reforms of the 1980s and 1990s, according to many observers.
+In actuality, the changes marked the consolidation of his centralized control over the political system and the vitiation of fragile democratic reforms of the 1980s and 1990s, according to many observers.
 The changes included abolishing the popular elections of regional governors (replacing such elections with the appointment of presidential nominees that are confirmed by regional legislatures) and mandating that all Duma Deputies be elected on the basis of national party lists, based on the proportion of votes each party gets nationwide.
 The first measure made regional governors wholly dependent on, and subservient to, the president.
 The second measure eliminated independent deputies, further strengthening the pro-presidential parties that already controlled an absolute majority in the Duma.
-In early 2006, President Putin signed a new law regulating non-government organizations (NGOs), which Kremlin critics charged has given the government leverage to shut down NGOs that it views as politically troublesome (see also below, "Human Rights Developments").
+In early 2006, President Putin signed a new law regulating non-government organizations (NGOs), which Kremlin critics charged has given the government leverage to shut down NGOs that it views as politically troublesome (see also below, "Human Rights Problems").